NewOrbit/reauthorize/README.md

 # reauthorize

-This package provides a number of tools to help you implement authorization in your front end application.
+This package provides a number of tools to help you implement authorization in your react and redux application.

 ## Installation